 Ordinary Bike Short

 These are padded bike shorts that snuggly strap around a rider’s waist, just as an ordinary pair of shorts do.
 An example of this padded bike short without a bib is the Eco-Daily 3D Cycling Shorts for Women.
-These shorts, designed for women, are lightweight and could be worn under any favorable riding gear.
+If you’re looking for cushioned bike shorts for women, go for these ones.
+They’re are lightweight and could be worn under any favorable riding gear.
 The advanced sewing in this bike shorts brand minimizes chafing and supports a proper fit, hence recommendable for a person with hemorrhoids.

 Note that biking shorts come in different leg lengths.
 Some ordinary biking shorts extend to the lower thighs.
 Others are 3/4 shorts, or rather nickers, that reaches slightly below the knee length.
 The longer ones are ideal when you want to protect your legs from the sun.